Sea Salt

 What Is Sea Salt?

-All types of salt — including table salt — originate from a sea or a salty body of water, but not all spices currently on the market come from the oceans in existence today.
+All types of salt — including table salt — originate from a sea or a salty body of water, but not all spices currently on the market come from the oceans.

 What does that mean?
-Salts that are not sea salt are often derived from underground salt deposits left behind by seawater at some point.
+Salts, not sea salt, are often derived from underground salt deposits left behind by seawater at some point.

 Sea salt is a type produced from the evaporation of the current seawater.
-The drying is accomplished by either open-air solar evaporation or by a quicker vacuum evaporation process.
+The drying is accomplished by open-air solar evaporation or a quicker vacuum evaporation process.

-Some of the pricier sea salts available today often come from the slower sun-fueled evaporation method.
+Some pricier sea salts available today often come from the slower sun-fueled evaporation method.

 When you eat a sea salt that has experienced very little processing, you have a spice that contains health-promoting trace minerals.

-It also has natural flavors and colors that make it a lot tastier and more enjoyable to use for cooking and homemade beauty products.
+It also has natural flavors and colors that make it much tastier and more enjoyable for cooking and homemade beauty products.

 On the other hand, refined sea salt is washed to strip it of its trace minerals and often contains harmful food additives that trigger leaky gut.